The work you don’t see……

 I love to expand my kit with new paints, glitter and gems.

 I also watch online tutorials and share tips with fellow painters.

-I spend many evenings planning new designs, honing my craft and having fun experimenting with new creations.
+Many evenings are spent planning new designs, honing my craft and having fun experimenting with new creations..

 I have to say though, nothing is quite the same as real skin.
-I can often be found daubing my own arms, legs or face.
+You can often find me daubing my own arms, legs or face.

 I never rest on my laurels because that way, you get a tried and tested design on your special day.